bcambl/vmclone/README.md

 # vmclone.py
-This script assists with cloning Linux Virtual Machines.
-(This script was written for CentOS/RHEL)
+This is a script that I use for creating multiple virtual machines clones.
+Create a minimal CentOS VM and clone this project to your /root directory.
+Now shutdown the VM and clone.
+Once the new clone has booted, execute the script to change the hostname and IP addresses.

 Assumptions:
 -----------
-- Linux distribution is CentOS/RHEL 5/6 (script may require tweaks for others)
+- Linux distribution is CentOS/RHEL 6/7 (script may require tweaks for others)
-- The virtual machine is configured with two interfaces (Primary & Backup)
-- Default gateway on your network is the first available ip in the range

 #### The following files will be modified: